micromata/Baumeister/README.md

 	npm install

-npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our grunt workflow as well as the needed frontend dependencies to `\node_modules`.
+npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our Gulp workflow as well as the needed frontend dependencies to `\node_modules`.

 ## Gulp Workflow and tasks

-When completed the setup, you'll be able to run the various Grunt tasks provided from the command line.
+When completed the setup, you'll be able to run the various Gulp tasks provided from the command line.

 Just type the following to get an overview about the available Tasks: